Interview With Automotive Artist and Writer, K. Scott Teeters

 And if Mitchell didn’t have Duntov behind the scenes making the Corvette a bad-ass racer, his beautiful Sting Ray and Mako Shark cars would have morphed and degenerated the way his Riviera did.
 So, the both needed each other, although at times, the fur would REALLY fly.
 Read Jerry Burton’s book “Zora Arkus-Duntov: The Legend Behind The Corvette,” it’s a great read.

-CR – How can we find out what is coming up next in the Illustrated Corvette Series featured in Vette magazine?
+CR – How can we find out about recent articles featured in Vette magazine and Vette Vues?

-ST – The easiest way is to check www.IllustratedCorvetteSeries.com, as I usually list what’s coming up in the series.
-I don’t post new prints and articles from the series until they come out in the magazine.
-So what’s in the issue that’s out now was completed 3 months ago.
+ST – The easiest way is to check www.CorvetteReport.com as I usually publish the recent articles.
+I don’t post new prints and articles from the series until they come out on VetteWeb.
+And what’s in the print issue that’s out now was completed 3 months ago.
 If you go to the site, you can see recent articles of mine and other Corvette related articles I have curated (gathered) and published from the web.

 CR – Do you sell the drawings as “prints only” or are they available as t – shirts as well?